Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Continuum regime near a semi-Dirac point

+near the origin.
 Making the same approximation near $\nu=1$ gives the \textit{de-focusing} NLS equation which is known to not admit localized solutions~\cite{fibich}.
-This makes it clear that both branches of the essential spectrum shape the gap solitons, particularly for $\nu$ away from $-1$.
+This makes it clear that both branches of the essential spectrum shape gap solitons, particularly for $\nu$ away from $-1$.

 Looking for localized solutions in both $Z$ and $H$, we make the following separable solution ansatz for the semi-Dirac equation

 where $\mathbf{ \Phi}(Z;\nu)$ is the localized 1D solution from Theorem \ref{gapsol}.